 Not all snowshoes are the same.
 For snowshoeing in the backcountry and off the beaten path, snowshoes will need to be longer and typically have a wider surface area for maximum floatation in deep snow.
 For example, traditional Ojibwa snowshoes are excellent for floatation because of their length and width.
 However, it’s not recommended to use the Ojibwa’s for steep slopes.
 For a snowshoe with moderate flotation but added traction for hills, try MSR’s Lightning Ascent.

 Overall, look at the snowshoe description before purchasing a pair.
-You won’t want a pair of on-trail snowshoes or a pair intended for racing or running.
+You won’t want a pair of on-trail snowshoes or a pair intended for racing or running if hiking in deep fluffy snow.
 If in doubt, rent a pair of longer snowshoes for those special trips where you’ll need something different from your usual gear.

 2. Hard packed trails do not require snowshoes but can be used for extra grip.